-On this page, we described what a case interview question is and how you should approach answering one.
+On Case Study Preparation, we described what a case interview question is and how you should approach answering one.
 You can think about that page as your Consulting Case Interview 101 course.

 But if we could tell you how to ace your consulting case interview in just one page, Bain, BCG, McKinsey, and other top consulting firms would give out a lot more offers than they do every year.